Lokleee/PX4-fully-actuated-v1.11.3/README.md

+My job is to emulate [his work](https://github.com/castacks/PX4-fully-actuated.git) and port the code of px4-fully-actuated to `v1.11.3` version.

 ## Installation

 If there is no catkin workspace, you can create a catkin workspace and go to the `src` directory with the following command: